 Recently I visited a UT class session that was discussing Judith Butler.
 This provoked the perennial complaints about Butler’s prose—leading toward the perennial observation that she once won an award for the worst written sentence of the year.
 I actually agree that prose by Butler—not to speak of her less insightful imitators and competitors who … Continue reading “Resolved: Academic Jargon Is Bad.”
 Please Discuss

 When I began my previous post, I imagined a short and sweet introduction to set up a lightly edited version of notes that I prepared for the student reporter whom I mentioned.
 Ironically—or is a better word “symptomatically? “pathetically?”—by the time I finished this introduction, it was already longish as an entire post, even though … Continue reading True and Useful Generalizations About U.S. Religion in 1000 Words or Less

 Recently a reporter for the University of Tennessee student newspaper interviewed me for a special issue on religion.
 In this resulting article I am a key source alongside some local ministers—mashed together in an effort to capture dominant religious trends in Tennessee under a tight word limit.
 The reporter took this half-decent picture of me, … Continue reading All the News That Fits the Script

 In the strange world we inhabit, the insights I can offer as scholar seem (at least for the moment) to be assigned significant value.
-Sometimes I complain about the relative value ascribed to scholarship compared to a whole range of other things--say, building prisons or price-gouging life-saving medicines--yet at the end of the day I … Continue reading A Song to Dishonor Joe Arpaio
+Sometimes I complain about the relative value ascribed to scholarship compared to a whole range of other things—say, building prisons or price-gouging people who need life-saving medicines—yet at the end of … Continue reading A Song to Dishonor Joe Arpaio